gleitz/howdoi/extension/vscode-pkg/README.md

 ## Installation

+- Head over [here](https://github.com/gleitz/howdoi#installation) to install howdoi on your machine.

 - Open Visual Studio Code and open the Command Palette and run:

         Shell Command: Install ‘code’ command in PATH